Tutorial

 To achieve this, the controller should send a regular “ping” message to each pv agent that is in turn answered by a corresponding “pong”.
 Periodic tasks can be handled for you by mango’s scheduling API.

 A role is a python object that can be assigned to a RoleAgent.
-The two main functions each role implements are:
+There are several lifecycle functions each role may implement:

 This example covers: